Emergent Correspondence from Image Diffusion: Introduction

 \section{Introduction}

-Drawing correspondence between images is a fundamental problem in computer vision.
-Good correspondences are necessary for many applications including 3D reconstruction~\cite{schoenberger2016sfm}, object tracking~\cite{gao2022aiatrack}, video segmentation~\cite{wang2019learning}, image editing~\cite{ofri2023neural} and image-to-image translation~\cite{tumanyan2022splicing}.
+Drawing correspondences between images is a critical primitive in 3D reconstruction~\cite{schoenberger2016sfm}, object tracking~\cite{gao2022aiatrack, wang2023tracking}, video segmentation~\cite{wang2019learning}, image and video editing~\cite{zhou2021transfill, ofri2023neural, yu2023videodoodles}.
 This problem of drawing correspondence is easy for humans: we can match object parts not only across different viewpoints, articulations and lighting changes, but even across drastically different categories (e.g., between cats and horses) or different modalities (e.g., between photos and cartoons).
-As humans we are able to learn these correspondence solely by watching and interacting with the world, with no or very few explicit correspondence labels.
-The question is, can computer vision systems learn such accurate correspondences without any labeled data at all?
+Yet, we rarely if ever get explicit correspondence labels for training.
+The question is, can computer vision systems similarly learn accurate correspondences without any labeled data at all?

-For learning from unlabeled data, unsupervised~\cite{chen2022semi} and self-supervised learning~\cite{gui2023survey} algorithms abound.
-Indeed, there is some evidence that self-supervised learning techniques produce good correspondences as a side product~\cite{dino, hamilton2022stego}.
-Meanwhile, there is a recent new class of self-supervised models that has been attracting a lot of attention: diffusion-based generative models~\cite{ho2020denoising, song2020score}.
-While diffusion models are primarily models for image synthesis, a key observation is that these models produce good results for image-to-image translation~\cite{meng2021sdedit, tumanyan2022plug} and image editing~\cite{brooks2022instructpix2pix}.
-For instance, they could convert a dog to a cat without changing its pose or context~\cite{parmar2023zero}.
-It would appear that to perform such editing, the model must implicitly reason about correspondence between the two categories (e.g., the model need to know where the dog's eye is in order to replace it with the cat's eye).
+There is indeed some evidence that contrastive self-supervised learning techniques produce good correspondences as a side product of learning on unlabeled data~\cite{dino, hamilton2022stego}.
+However, in this paper, we look to a new class of self-supervised models that has been attracting attention: diffusion-based generative models~\cite{ho2020denoising, song2020score}.
+While diffusion models are primarily models for image synthesis, a key observation is that these models produce good results for image-to-image translation~\cite{meng2021sdedit, tumanyan2022plug} and image editing~\cite{brooks2022instructpix2pix, tang2023realfill}.
+For instance, they can convert a dog to a cat without changing its pose or context~\cite{parmar2023zero}.
+It would appear that to perform such editing, the model must implicitly reason about correspondence between the two categories (e.g., the model needs to know where the dog's eye is in order to replace it with the cat's eye).
 We therefore ask, do image diffusion models learn correspondences?

 We answer the question in the affirmative by construction: we provide a simple way of extracting correspondences on real images using pre-trained diffusion models.
 These diffusion models~\cite{karras2022elucidating} have at the core a U-Net~\cite{ronneberger2015unet, adm, ldm} that takes noisy images as input and produces clean images as output.
 As such they already extract features from the input image that can be used for correspondence.
 Unfortunately, the U-Net is trained to \emph{de-noise}, and so has been trained on \emph{noisy} images.
 Our strategy for handling this issue is simple but effective: we \emph{add noise} to the input image (thus simulating the forward diffusion process) before passing it into the U-Net to extract feature maps.
 We call these feature maps (and through a slight abuse of notation, our approach) \textbf{DI}ffusion \textbf{F}ea\textbf{T}ures (\textbf{DIFT}).
 DIFT can then be used to find matching pixel locations in the two images by doing simple nearest neighbor lookup using cosine distance.
 We find the resulting correspondences are surprisingly robust and accurate (\cref{fig:fig1}), even across multiple categories and image modalities.